GarfAbh/Master-Thesis/LOGBOOK.md

 # Description

 This is the logbook of my master thesis.
-I will here describe all the step i followed during the whole project.
-The interrogation the solution I found how and why. the idea is to be able to reconstruct the whole process of the project i've made.
+I will here describe all the step I followed during the whole project.
+The interrogation the solution I found how and why. the idea is to be able to reconstruct the whole process of the project I've made.

 # Day 1